Frequently Asked Questions Answered by Kerr & Sheldon Law

 What is “Diminished Value”?

 The accident history of a car involved in a collision significantly decreases its value and often presents safety issues.
 This decreased value is called “Diminished Value,” and occurs because most people won’t buy a vehicle that has been in an accident without a significant price discount.
 Diminished Value is the difference between the market value of a car prior to a collision and its reduced value following an accident and subsequent repair.
+At Kerr & Sheldon, we provide a free diminished value evaluation.

 How is Diminished Value calculated?